A Product of Industrial Innovation

 Plastic Waste and Recycling

-EPA estimates that in 2012, plastic accounted for 12.7 percent of all municipal solid waste in the U.S., at 31.75 million tons.
+EPA estimates that in 2014, plastic accounted for 12.9 percent of all municipal solid waste in the US, at roughly 33 million tons.
 It is estimated that 1 billion tons of plastic have been discarded since the 1950s.

 When put out for recycling, plastics are collected and taken to a MRF.
 There, they are separated from other materials, and then further separated by type — for example, by the plastic number — before being baled and sent to a reclaiming facility.